Euro 2020 – England want their revenge against Croatia

 .

-England’s Euro debut marks the reissue of the World Cup semi-final in Russia that raised Luka Modric as the best player of the tournament and inflicted on the English generation a historic defeat to avenge.
+England’s Euro debut marks the reissue of the World Cup semi-final in Russia that raised Luka Modric as the tournament’s best player and inflicted on the English generation a historic defeat to avenge.

-The 63 minutes that passed between Kieran Trippier’s free-kick and Ivan Perisic’s draw, in which England met in a final 50 years later, is the feeling that the Mason Mount and Phil Foden saw from home and that they will try to emulate and improve in this tournament.
+The 63 minutes that passed between Kieran Trippier’s free-kick and Ivan Perisic’s draw, in which England found themselves in a final 50 years later, is the feeling that the Mason Mount and Phil Foden saw from home and that they will try to emulate and improve in this tournament.

 Although only three years have passed, the gap between England and Croatia has widened.
 The Croats have lowered their level as their team has aged.
 Because that is the key to the meeting.
 A team that has rejuvenated and that is developing its talent, such as English, and another that drains the quality of one of the best generations in its history.